-Not just for rainy days, the indoor climbing wall at YHA National Park is a great family activity to give a go.
+Not just for rainy days, the indoor climbing wall at National Park Backpackers is a great family activity to give a go.
 With 55 different climbs in the 8 metres high climbing hall, there is a climb to suit beginners to more advanced climbers, ranging from grades 10 to 26.
 All gear is included with entry as well as full instruction and safety briefing.
 Open daily from 9 am to 8 pm, this hands-on adventure provides hours of entertainment for kids as well parents too!

 Quad and buggy adventures

 Get your adrenaline pumping on an action-packed quad bike adventure with Ruapehu Adventure Rides.
 Set amidst wide-open spaces and surrounded by Tongariro National Park, experience the excitement of a guided quad bike tour over hills, through forests and across waterways led by an experienced guide.
-For those under sixteen years of age, enjoy an all-terrain, all weather, buggy ride for some awesome off-road fun.
-Safety gear and briefing provided to get amongst it.
+For those under sixteen years of age, enjoy an all-terrain, all-weather, buggy ride for some awesome off-road fun.
+Safety gear and briefing were provided to get amongst it.